ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-gimbal-mount.rst

 .. note::

     ArduPilot's MAVLink interface for controlling gimbals was significantly upgraded for 4.3 compared with earlier versions.
-This page primarily discusses the interface for 4.3 (and higher).
+This page primarily discusses the interface for 4.3 (and higher) which aims to comply with the `MAVLink Gimbalv2 protocol <https://mavlink.io/en/services/gimbal_v2.html>`__

 .. note::